-Calcium-rich supernova examined with X-rays for first time
+Calcium-rich supernova examined with x-rays for first time

 Called "calcium-rich supernovae," these stellar explosions are so rare that astrophysicists have struggled to find and subsequently study them.
 The nature of these supernovae and their mechanism for creating calcium, therefore, have remained elusive.

 Now a Northwestern University-led team has potentially uncovered the true nature of these rare, mysterious events.
-For the first time ever, the researchers examined a calcium-rich supernova with X-ray imaging, which provided an unprecedented glimpse into the star during the last month of its life and ultimate explosion.
+For the first time ever, the researchers examined a calcium-rich supernova, dubbed SN 2019ehk, with X-ray imaging, providing an unprecedented glimpse into the star during the last month of its life and ultimate explosion.

+The study, which includes data from W. M. Keck Observatory on Maunakea in Hawaii, is published in the August 5, 2020 issue of The Astrophysical Journal.

 The new findings revealed that a calcium-rich supernova is a compact star that sheds an outer layer of gas during the final stages of its life.
 When the star explodes, its matter collides with the loose material in that outer shell, emitting bright X-rays.
 The overall explosion causes intensely hot temperatures and high pressure, driving a chemical reaction that produces calcium.